exasol/script-languages-container-tool/README.md

 * Can use Docker registries, such as Docker Hub, as a cache to avoid rebuilding image without changes
 * Can push Docker images to Docker registries
 * Run tests for you container against an Exasol DB (docker-db or external db)

-## Limitations

-* Caution with symbolic links:
-  If you use symbolic links inside any directory of the command line arguments they must not point to files or directories outside the root of the path of the command line argument (i.e. --flavor-path ./flavors/my_flavor/ => There must be no symbolic link inside ./flavors/my_flavor point to anywhere outside of ./flavors/my_flavor).
-  Background: Local directories paths must be mounted manually to the docker container.
-  We currently support only the mounting of the given command line arguments, but we do not analyze the content of those directories.
-  Plan is to fix this limitation with [#35](https://github.com/exasol/script-languages-container-tool/issues/35)

-### MacOsX Limitations

-* On MacOsX all arguments (flavors path, output directory, etc.) must point to locations within the current directory (background is that the MacOsX version does not support mount binding additional directories).

 ## Table of Contents